 Do you want to know how much does it cost to go to Vietnam?
 You may be surprised at how inexpensive it can be since Vietnam is one of the most visited destinations in Southeast Asia.
 With delicious food, a rich history, and stunning scenery, Vietnam is one of the most popular destinations in Asia.

 For the purpose of this article, I am going to suggest a two-week itinerary to see the highlights of Vietnam.
 This sample itinerary can start or end in either Ho Chi Minh City or Hoi An and will include the following stops: Ho Chi Minh City, Hoi An, the Hai Van Pass, Hue, Hanoi, Sapa, and Halong Bay.
 Please note that this guide is based on the costs for a single person.
 If you are travelling as a couple, make sure to double these estimates (except for hotels).

-The above estimate is in American Dollars, so please use XE.com to find out the average costs in your home country.
+The above estimate is in US dollars, so please use XE.com to find out the average costs with the exchange rate in your home country.

 International airfare will likely be the most expensive part of your trip.
 Vietnam is quite far from North America and the costs can be quite high.
 To get the best deal, start shopping in advance and avoid the main holiday season.
 With that in mind, I have estimated international airfare to cost approximately $800 per person, though travellers from the west coast of North America can expect to pay less.